This blog post on the best cafés in Seville was originally posted on April 6, 2015, and was updated on August 5, 2019.

-There is something we love about finding the spot where the locals go for a good coffee.
+There is something we love about finding where the locals go for a good coffee.

-Wherever we go traveling, our favorite and most triumphant find is a unique café.
-Whether it’s a charming street, a hole in the wall with the best coffee, or just a place filled with books and good vibes, we want to know about it.
-However, a good café is sometimes hard to come by.
-We usually wind up poring over blogs and asking locals where to find these treasured coffee shops.
-But for your trip to Seville, we’ve done all the hard work for you.
-Here are our favorite unique cafés in Seville.
+Whenever we go traveling, our favorite find is a unique café.
+Whether it’s a charming coffee shop, a hole-in-the-wall espresso bar, or just a place filled with books and good vibes, we want to know about it.
+But, a good café is sometimes hard to come by.
+We usually wind up poring over blogs and asking locals where to find them.
+But for your next trip, we’ve done all the hard work for you.
+Here are our favorite cafés in Seville!

 Gigante Bar is one of those cafés in Seville that you can come to at any time.
 Breakfast, a mid-morning coffee, an afternoon snack or a drink after dinner – you name it!
 Known for their delicious homemade cakes, Gigante Bar also serves special coffees like the mocha chocolate and the mocha caramelo.
 This cafe’s location on the Alameda de Hércules and the fact that it’s a great place to stop no matter the time of day are what make it a favorite.
 It also has a good Wi-Fi connection so it’s a good place to settle in if you need to get some work done.

 Naima Café Jazz is a welcoming space that instantly makes you feel at home and is one of the best cafés in Seville to listen to jazz or just relax.
 You can come in the afternoon and enjoy one of the delicious desserts along with your coffee, or later on in the evening, it becomes busy with locals who are there to enjoy a drink and the live jazz.
 If you need somewhere to have a chat after a night at the movies, it happens to be located right next to one Seville’s movie theaters, Cervantes.
 We love movies, coffee, sweets, and jazz, so for us, Naima Café Jazz is very near perfection!